enso-org/enso/doc/haskell-style-guide.md

   + Monad Transformers: `MonadTrans`.

 #### Lenses
-The Luna codebases make significant use of Lenses, and so we have some rules for their use:
+The Enso codebases make significant use of Lenses, and so we have some rules for their use:

 - Always use the `makeLenses` wrapper exported from `Prologue`.